Issue

 - Make the

-non-optional by marking it as a required named parameter (Square({required this.side});
+sidenon-optional by marking it as a required named parameter (Square({required this.side});) or as a required positional parameter (Square(this.side);).

 Answered By - jamesdlin